QuanDo2000/QuanDo2000/README.md

 - 🌱 Me preferred development environment is VSCode, Vim.
 And my favorite languages are C++, Python.
 - 🤔 I’m interested in learning about Vim, cyber, and any thing code.
 - 📫 How to reach me: [Personal Email](minhquand3@gmail.com), [School Email](doqn@mail.uc.edu)
+- ⚡ Fun fact:
+  - I like to read manga in my free time and I am following around 50+ manga series.